For a single father who finds himself homeless, or at risk of homelessness, there is limited options.

 Hobart City Mission identified a desperate need in Southern Tasmania for supported accommodation, targeted at single fathers who do not have stable accommodation.

-The service gap resulted in children being separated from their fathers, either through the children being placed in Child Safety Services care or the mother being given full-time custody.
+The service gap resulted in children being separated from their fathers, either through the children being placed in State Care or in the mother’s full-time custody.

 As well as accommodation, the program provides life and parent skill training, advocacy and self-guidance to help develop confident and capable single fathers, with the aim of transitioning into independent living in the community.